MOSAIC-Satellite/Documentation/docs/getting_mosaic/self_assemble/whats_next.md

 Congratulations!
 You have everything you need to make your own MOSAIC satellite.
 But you're not quite done yet.

-The Quick Start Guide on this site covers everything you need to know about assembling the pieces of MOSAIC to start building your own satellite.
+The Quick Start Guide on this site covers everything you need to know about putting together the pieces of MOSAIC and start building your own satellite.

 Click the button below to get started!